galaxyproject/training-material/topics/admin/tutorials/backup-cleanup/tutorial.md

 # Backups

-There are two important things to back up with your Ansible Galaxy:
+There are a few important things to back up with your Ansible Galaxy:

 - Galaxy
+	- The Galaxy-managed config files
+	- The playbooks
 - The Database
 - The Data